 Under ASC 606, we recognize certain revenue for which end customers and end markets are not yet known.
-We assign this revenue first to a specific end market using historical and anticipated usage of the specific products, if possible, and allocate proportionally to the end markets if a specific end market cannot be identified.
+We assign this revenue first to a specific end market using historical and anticipated usage of the specific products, if possible, and allocate proportionally to the end markets if we cannot identify a specific end market.